vvignesh17/Credit-Risk-Analysis/README.md

 # Data Cleaning and Preprocessing
 Attributes are mixed, there is nominal, ordinal and quantitative attributes.

-Dropping attributes with low variance.
+Dropping attributes with low variance.\
-Checking for outliers within the quantitative attributes.
+Checking for outliers within the quantitative attributes.\
-There are outliers that need to be removed in the numerical attributes.
+There are outliers that need to be removed in the numerical attributes.\
-Some of the ordinal attributes don't have the right values and need to be replaced.
+Some of the ordinal attributes don't have the right values and need to be replaced.\
-Splitting the dataset into training and testing sets.
+Splitting the dataset into training and testing sets.\
-Nomrmalizing the training and testing sets' quantitative attributes.
+Nomrmalizing the training and testing sets' quantitative attributes.\
-Checking for correlations for the different quantitative and the class attribute.
+Checking for correlations for the different quantitative and the class attribute.\
-Dropping attributes with the lowest correlation to the class attribute.
+Dropping attributes with the lowest correlation to the class attribute.\
-Creating dummy variables for the nominal attributes.
+Creating dummy variables for the nominal attributes.\
-Last check to see if the class attribute has imbalanced values.
+Last check to see if the class attribute has imbalanced values.\
-Defining functions for Confusion Matrix and Metrics (for Precision, Recall, and F1- score)
+Defining functions for Confusion Matrix and Metrics (for Precision, Recall, and F1- score)\

 # Applying different ML algorithms
-SVM -Logistic Regression
-KNN
+SVM\
+Logistic Regression\
+KNN\
 Random Forest

 # Conclusion